 Moderately Priced: Continental Extremecontact Sport - Continental Extremecontact Sports are highly rated by consumers who’ve owned them.
 They not only offer outstanding wet traction, but their tread life rating is significantly higher than the competition.

-Cost-No-Object: Pirelli P Zero - A legendary performance tire that’s original equipment on some of the world’s highest performance supercars, the P Zero is the gold standard for performance tires.
+Cost-No-Object: Michelin Pilot Sport 4S - A superior performance tire that’s original equipment on some of the world’s highest performance vehicles, Pilot Sport 4S is at the top of its class in performance.

 Pickups have a lot of purposes.
 Some pickup owners are interested in their towing and load-hauling abilities.
 Some are more interested in using their trucks for fun.
 Instead of breaking our tire recommendations into price categories, we’re going to provide recommendations on tires for three of the most common ways people use their trucks.

 We’ll look at tires for work, for commuting, and for play: